FHA Loans and VA Loans

-What is the purpose of FHA insurance?
+What is the purpose of FHA mortgage insurance?

 FHA loans require the borrower to pay for mortgage insurance to protect lenders from losses incurred because of defaults on FHA loans.
 Mortgage insurance premiums are required when down payments are less than 20% of the home’s appraised value.
-If mortgage insurance is required, it will stay part of the loan until the loan is paid off.
+If mortgage insurance is required, it will remain a part of the loan until the loan is paid off.

 Are FHA loans only for first-time buyers?